byuidealabs/tdf/README.md

 If everything is installed properly, you will get a message stating that the server is running on port 3000.
 Navigate to [localhost:3000](http://localhost:3000) to access TDF.

+## Getting Started

+Once you have installed TDF, you will need to begin by creating a league.
+To do this, you will need an admin account.
+For now, an admin account is created by registering an account with the username `admin` (this will be changed in the future for greater security and flexibility of admins).

+After loging in with the admin account, click on `Leagues` in the top navigation bar, and then click the button to add a league.
+Enter a name of the league and then, if you wish, modify the rest of the league parameters.

+Now that you have a league, you and other users can register agents to trade and compete within this league.

 ## Back-end Trading

 To make a trade on the backend, you must first create an agent through the web client.
 To do this: